 As a student in the Co-op program, you have been given access to the Co-op job board on Elevate, in addition to the Haskayne job board for all BComm students.
 You may also search for summer or contract positions and postings from job search engines.
-If you receive an offer from a posting that was not through our Co-op job board, you need to have the job profile reviewed by a Career Development Specialist to ensure it is eligible for a Co-op work term before accepting the position.
-In addition, you will need to provide a copy of your letter of offer detailing the job description, start date, length of work term, and salary details.
+If you receive an offer from a posting that was not through our Co-op job board, you need to have the job description reviewed by a WIL Specialist to ensure it is eligible for a Co-op work term before accepting the position.
+In addition, you will need to provide a copy of your offer letter, official job description, start date, length, and salary details.